 Switch to a wet diet and encourage your cat to drink by adding more water bowls or introducing a water fountain bowl, which many cats love.

-Keep the cat as stress-free as possible to reduce chances of a recurrence.
+Keep the cat as stress-free as possible to reduce the chances of a recurrence.